 If you are renting smaller cars this is generally not a concern.
 It seems to be very common practice to over rent larger cars and have them not be available, at least at the Cancun airport.
 If you prepay your car rental online the car companies usually see this and you’re more likely to get your car class.

-On our last visit, we didn’t prepay and they said: “you didn’t pay for reservation in advance we cannot guarantee that car.”
+On our last visit, we didn’t prepay and they said: “you didn’t pay for the reservation in advance we cannot guarantee that car.”
 Going forward we will always prepay our reservation.

 The Best Rental Car Company in Mexico